Climate change is a race against time. We need to speed up the transition to renewable energy.

 2. Help The Tsleil Waututh Nation Build a Large Solar Power Demonstration Project!

-The Tsleil-Waututh Nation is building a new administrative building and health centre in North Vancouver which will be completed in early 2018.
+he Tsleil-Waututh Nation is building a new administrative building and health centre in North Vancouver which will be completed in early 2018.
 The project will include a grid-tied solar project that will reduce the energy demands of the buildings and put power onto the grid.
-It will be the second bigest solar installation in the Vancouver Lower Mainland Area once installed.
+It will be the second biggest solar installation in the Vancouver Lower Mainland Area once installed.

 This project will serve as a powerful symbol of the decision between more fossil fuels or more renewable energy.
-The Tsleil-Waututuh Nation leads a fight aginst a proposed pipeline project that would bring oil tankers to Burrard Inlet directly across from where the Tsleil-Waututh Nation solar project will demonstrate the potential of better alternatives.
+The Tsleil-Waututh Nation leads a fight against a proposed pipeline project that would bring oil tankers to Burrard Inlet directly across from where the Tsleil-Waututh Nation solar project will demonstrate the potential of better alternatives.